aidoanto123/Deep-Research-App/README.md

 # 🧠 Deep Research

 Deep Research is an AI-powered pipeline for automated web research, report generation, and email delivery.
 It leverages multiple specialized agents (planner, searcher, writer, and emailer) to turn a simple query into a **detailed, structured research report** — and even send it straight to your inbox.
+The framework used in this project is **OPENAI SDK**

 ---